hmrc/trader-goods-profiles-frontend/README.md

 # trader-goods-profiles-frontend

-This is a placeholder README.md for a new repository
+This is the frontend for Trader Goods Profile.
+For more information on how to get started, see: https://github.com/hmrc/hmrc-frontend-scaffold.g8/wiki/Usage#using-scaffolds-to-create-new-pages

 ### License